maplibre/maplibre.github.io/content/projects/maplibre-native/index.md

 _MapLibre Native_ is an open source fork of _mapbox-gl-native_.

-Starting is 2023, we plan to overhaul the library and complement the existing OpenGL rendering backend with a Metal rendering backend for fast and efficient rendering on iOS devices.
+Starting in 2023, we plan to overhaul the library and complement the existing OpenGL rendering backend with a Metal rendering backend for fast and efficient rendering on iOS devices.
 The overhaul is a great opportunity for you to learn more about the library and get involved with the MapLibre community.

 More information can be found in the following design proposals: